- Concrete Raising

 - About Us

 When looking to hire a company to raise and support concrete slabs at your property, we believe it is wise to select a contractor whose primary focus is doing just that – raising concrete.
 Although not common, there are companies providing estimates for concrete raising as a sideline to their main focus.
-You wouldn’t hire a plumber to do electrical work right?
+You wouldn’t hire a waterproofing company to do electrical work right?

 What happens to these companies if they fail to provide well-seasoned workers armed with the proper experience to raise your concrete?
 They continue on just fine making money from their main business focus.
 That is just not the case with a company like Acme Concrete Raising & Repair.
 Our primary focus is raising sunken concrete.
 If we weren’t good, we wouldn’t be here.